finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 <a name="getQueryableKeys"></a>
 # **getQueryableKeys**
-> QueryableEntitiesResponse getQueryableKeys(pagination, start, limit, filter)
+> ResourceListOfAggregationQuery getQueryableKeys(page, start, limit, filter)

 [EXPERIMENTAL] Query the set of supported \&quot;addresses\&quot; that can be queried from the aggregation endpoint.